LIT-Protocol/docs/docs/additional-examples/evm-swap.md

 Now our action checks if the conditions are passed on both chains, it takes `authSig` as a parameter here and then logs the result of both condition checks.
 We'll look into auth sigs while we learn to execute lit actions.

-For generating signatures inside our Lit Action, we'll use `Lit.Actions.signEcdsa`.
-This method allows us to use a pkp (which lets an action generate a sign) for generating signatures.
-Our Lit Action will now decide based on checked conditions and generate appropriately signed transactions which we can send to the blockchain later.
+To generate signatures inside of our Lit Action, we'll use the `Lit.Actions.signEcdsa` method.
+Our Lit Action will verify that the conditions we've specified are met before generating the appropriate signed transactions which we'll be able to send to chain later

 ```js
     if (chainAConditionsPass && chainBConditionsPass) {